pedroka-dev/Bannerlord-Iron-Will/README.md

 The mod works not only for the player, but for any mobile NPC parties too!
 That's right, even for the poor and dirty Looters!
 It only show as a message for the player character, his companions and owned troops by default.

+This mod is compatible with the amazing [Mod Configuration Menu (MCM)](https://www.nexusmods.com/mountandblade2bannerlord/mods/612) by [Aragasas](https://www.nexusmods.com/mountandblade2bannerlord/users/2355906).
+This is a SOFT dependency and thus entirely optional but highly recommended.

 # Download and Links

   - [Iron Will - Wound Experience Nexus Mods page](https://www.nexusmods.com/mountandblade2bannerlord/mods/1797)